Bromelia

 Bromelia species and varietals

-The genus Bromelia is a member of the plant family Bromeliaceae and includes 70 species.
-It is named for Swedish medical doctor and botanist Olof Bromelius.
+The genus Bromelia is the type genus member of the plant family Bromeliaceae and includes around 70 species.
+The Bromelia genus is named for Swedish medical doctor and botanist Olof Bromelius.
 Bromelia plants grow well in zones 13, 19-24, H1 and H2, though this varies somewhat depending on the species.
+They are typically grown as indoor houseplants or in greenhouses in many areas around the world.
 For more growing information, see the descriptions below.
 To find your zone, click here: Zone Map.

 Bromelia antiacantha This species is native to Brazil and Uruguay. and produces a large rosette of spiny foliage that ranges in color.
 Flower infloresences are conspicuous and pink to white, raising well above the foliage before fading to reveal edible, acidic-flavored fruits.
 These plants are capable of forming colonies via underground stolons, and can be grown either in pots or in the ground. |